Creating Visions for Computing Research: An Open Call for Workshop Proposals

 The majority of visioning activities have been in-person workshops, and we feel strongly that in-person activities are the best way to engage in the topics as a community.
 However, the pandemic has taught us how to be flexible and brought to light benefits of meeting remotely as well.
 Our preference is still to hold in-person visioning activities, but we also encourage organizers to think about hybrid modalities, perhaps with two meetings – one in-person and one virtual, that can engage a broader audience.
 Activity organizers are expected to bring together a diverse group of scientists and practitioners who can inform the area of interest, and to formulate a program that encourages new ideas, innovative thinking, and broad discussion.
 Workshops can be of varying sizes, typically ranging from 20 to 100 participants (though we have found that 30-50 is typically the ideal size).
 It is important that the participants cover a broad spectrum to ensure full coverage of the area, both in terms of content area representation, employment setting (academia, industry, research labs, and policy and funding organizations) and participants (seniority, gender, race).

 Workshop Structure and Criteria

-Workshops are expected to have a tangible output – for example, a whitepaper (or set thereof) or a workshop report.
+Workshops are required to have a tangible output – for example, a whitepaper (or set thereof) or workshop report.
 Workshop outcomes should be targeted to multiple audiences (the research community, science policy groups or funding agencies, the general public), and the deliverables should be tailored for easy dissemination.
 CCC will help to support both workshop organization and the subsequent generation and communication of the output.

-The CCC encourages creative ideas from all segments of the computing research community on topics ranging from the formulation of new basic research areas and technologies to the use of new or existing research ideas and technologies to address important scientific or societal challenges.
+The CCC encourages creative ideas from all segments of the computing research community on topics ranging from the formulation of new research areas and technologies to the use of new or existing research ideas and technologies to address important scientific or societal challenges.